 As July is the rainiest month of the year in Kraków, pack a light waterproof windbreaker or umbrella.

-If you're into small, arts and culture events, check out the International Street Theater Festival.
-Pop-up performances take over the historic city and center around Rynek Glowny, the medieval main square in Old Town Kraków that dates back to the 13th century.
+- For small arts and culture events, check out the International Street Theater Festival.
+Pop-up performances take over the historic city and center around Rynek Glowny, the medieval main square in Old Town Kraków that dates back to the thirteenth century.
 Here, you can catch dancing, circus stunts, puppet shows, and plays.

 - The Festival of Polish Music: Works by Polish composers from the Middle Ages to the present day are performed at venues throughout Kraków.
 The festival also commissions and premieres new works.

 - Shopping: Shop the open-air markets of Kraków and find fresh, local produce, meats and cheeses, old communist memorabilia, household goods, vintage clothing, and interesting antiques.

 - Cruise the Vistula: July is an ideal time to take a sightseeing boat cruise on the Vistula River.
 Aboard the "Sobieski," Piotrus Pana "or luxury, George" you drift along and see the buildings and monuments of Kraków from a unique perspective.